Georgia Orders Vidalia Onion Farmer to Pay Unpaid Overtime

 Unpaid Overtime and The FLSA

-It is important to note that the FLSA does not make any determinations about full time or part work, nor about whether the work done on nights and weekends specifically requires overtime pay.
-An employee’s work schedule is between the employee and employer.
+It is important to note that the FLSA does not make any determinations about full-time or part-time work, nor about whether the work done on nights and weekends specifically requires overtime pay.
+An employee’s work schedule is between the employee and the employer.
 For the purposes of overtime, the only requirements that the FLSA considers is whether the employee has worked more than forty hours in a particular workweek and if the employee qualifies for any of the exemptions stated in the federal act.

 Call Our Office Now